royceyen/spam-email-classification/README.md

 ## 📌 Overview

-This project develops a robust machine learning pipeline to classify emails as **spam** or **non-spam**.
+This project develops a machine learning pipeline to classify emails as **spam** or **non-spam**.
 The workflow includes data preprocessing, multiple classification algorithms, cost-sensitive learning, nested cross-validation, and comprehensive performance evaluation.

 ## 🎯 Problem Statement